Back to Blog

 We drove to inspections an hour apart.
 We fell in love with properties on Friday and lost them at auction by Saturday.
 Every time we put in an offer, someone outbid us.
 We didn't understand how auctions worked.
 We didn't know how to negotiate.
 We just kept losing — over and over for almost a year.

-Nobody told us that being pre-approved for $650,000 didn't mean we could actually compete in a market where properties routinely sold for $100,000 over asking price.
+Nobody told us that being pre-approved for $650,000 didn't mean we could actually compete in a market where properties routinely sold for $100,000 over the guide.
+Pre-approval is what a bank will lend you on paper.
+It is not your buying power.
+That's the single most expensive thing we didn't understand.

 Two Contracts.
 One Very Big Problem.